tonyxrmdavidson/ci-cd/docs/delorean/configuring-jenkins.md

 Any dependency errors that are not fixed may cause the configuration process to fail.

 ## Node Configuration
-The Delorean jobs require a node labeled as `cirhos_rhel7` and needs to be configured with the following tools and settings
+The Delorean jobs require a node labeled as `tester` and needs to be configured with the following tools and settings

 ### Tools
 Tools that needs to be installed: